divio/divio-cloud-docs/how-to/use-git.rst

 How to use Git to manage your project
 =====================================

-Your Divio Cloud project is a Git repository, offering several advantages to the developer - fine-grained revision control, excellent collaboration options, easy export and replication.
+Your Divio project is a Git repository, offering several advantages to the developer - fine-grained revision control, excellent collaboration options, easy export and replication.

 The :ref:`Divio app <divio-app>`, our desktop application for project management, also uses